liferay/liferay-frontend-projects/projects/js-toolkit/docs/manuals/liferay-cli.md

     frameworks' application model (they assume a SPA deployed as a single webapp) and the one of Liferay, that assumes that many unrelated portlets cooperate together to produce a single HTML page.

+[^3]:
+    Note that the `8081` port may change, but right after running the `start` command, you will be informed of the base server address and port.